 We are delighted to share with you that Cybersecurity at MIT Sloan’s acclaimed Executive Education programs are available for you and your colleagues!
 A three-day live online program will teach non-cybersecurity executives the basics they need to know to help your organization be more cyber-resiliant.
 And the 6-week virtual program is perfect for non-cybersecurity leaders who want to understand basic concepts of cybersecurity leadership from their own desk.
 For more information, please visit MIT’s executive education website or sign up today.

 The actual impact of cyber attacks continues to increase with the number of data records stolen doubling between 2018 and 2019 to over 13 billion data records.
 Although it is tempting to view this as a technical issue left to the folks in the Information Technology (IT) departments, it turns out that 70-80% of all cyber attacks are aided by insiders (usually unintentionally.)
 In this session, Professor Madnick will attempt to separate myths from facts and identify various types of cyber threats and consequences.
 This will help managers to better understand the true scope of cyber threats and how they can take an active leadership role in addressing cybersecurity.

-Date: July 23-24, 2019 Conference is by Invitation Only Cybersecurity at MIT Sloan and Cybersecurity@CSAIL Members will receive Registration info from their MIT contact.
+Date: November 5, 2020.
+Conference is by Invitation Only Cybersecurity at MIT Sloan and Cybersecurity@CSAIL Members will receive Registration info from their MIT contact.
 If you are not a member of either of these groups, consider joining Cybersecurity at MIT Sloan.
 Members receive invitations to our events, access to our latest research, and more.

 Why Join Cybersecurity at MIT Sloan?